-It is expected that students can complete the program in as little as three semesters if enrolled full time (9-12 credit hours per semester).
-If enrolled part-time (under 6 credit hours per semester), the program can be completed in five to six semesters.
+It is expected that students can complete the certificate program in as little as one - two semesters if enrolled full time (over 6 credits per semester).
+If enrolled part-time (under 6 credit hours per semester), the program can take longer.
+This is dependent on the course offerings each semester.
+You can see available courses here: https://phoenixmed.arizona.edu/bioethics/masters/spring-fall-courses